 Grilled Artichokes with Curry Aioli

-One of my favorite artichoke dipping sauces came from my mother-in-law.
+One of my favorite artichoke dipping sauces comes from my mother-in-law.
 This curry aioli is made with a mixture of mayonnaise, Dijon mustard and a good-quality curry powder.
 I’ve never seen this sauce served anywhere here in the United States, but it is an incredibly delicious and complimentary accompaniment to your artichokes.
 Feel free to experiment with the Dijon/curry quantities to your taste.

 Another nice sauce for grilled artichoke is my Southwest garlic aioli.
 The recipe uses chipotles in adobo sauce, a specialty canned product found in the Mexican food aisle of your supermarket.
 Feel free to make it without the chipotles for a traditional garlic aioli!